defgsus/pypickpack/README.md

 **Preferences** of robots are encoded in the **utility function**, where differences might result in characteristics like:

-  - *really hard working*
+  - trying to be a useful workaholic
   - trying to make others look bad

-And all that given the uncertainty of outcomes of actions in a cramped, dusty fulfillment stock where things lie about everywhere, stock keeping units are printed too small and the stock keeper lusts for someone he can blame for his recent mistakes.
+And all that given the uncertainty of outcomes of actions in a cramped, dusty fulfillment stock where things lie about everywhere, **s**tock **k**eeping **u**nits are printed way too small and the stock keeper lusts for someone he can blame for his recent mistakes and so helps reproducing the enterprise-driven punishment down to every level of livelihood.

+Super!